 But somehow it felt ok to stray from my customary brisket this year, and it was fun having something exciting and new to tantalize our tastebuds.

 I love eating a dish at Passover that comes from a country where there are practically no Jewish people.
 Food is universal language that brings us together as a global community.
 No matter where we live or what we believe, we can all share in the pleasures of great food and appreciate each other's cooking.

 Brisket, by the way, is not just for Passover.
 It's the perfect thing to serve when your hosting any elaborate meal for a large crowd because you can make it way ahead of time.
 It freezes well and it just gets better and better every time you reheat it.

-Here’s the recipe for beef rendang brisket.
-If you make it, I hope you’ll come back and leave a comment to let me know what you think.Print
+Here's the recipe for Beef Rendang Brisket.
+If you make it, I hope you'll come back and leave a star rating and a comment.
+I'd love to know what you think!Print

 Beef Rendang Brisket